-About … dissenrolment
+About … disenrolment

 As I noted on the ‘about’ page of this blog, in November 2005 I was removed from the membership rolls of the Bahai Community following a decision of the Universal House of Justice.
 The reasons for my dis-enrollment and the purpose served by dis-enrollment are not at all clear to me, so I am not in a position to say much about the rights and wrongs of it.
-However other people, who know as little about it as I do, have been quite ready to explain the UHJ’s reasons.
-I think it is extremely unlikely that the UHJ has ever given anyone any information on the question, since the Guardian wrote:
+Baha’u’llah wrote: “If anyone revile you, or trouble touch you, in the path of God, be patient, and put your trust in Him Who heareth, Who seeth..”
+(Epistle to the Son of the Wolf, p.
+24)

 Regarding the very delicate and complex question of ascertaining the qualifications of a true believer, I cannot in this connection emphasize too strongly the supreme necessity for the exercise of the utmost discretion, caution and tact, whether it be in deciding for ourselves as to who may be regarded as a true believer or in disclosing to the outside world such considerations as may serve as a basis for such a decision.